What we do:

-We provide a range of 1-2-1 counselling and therapy for adults affected by sexual abuse, sexual violence and traumatic crime.
-This may have occured at any point in their lives.
+We provide a range of 1-2-1 counselling and therapy for adults affected by sexual abuse and sexual violence.
+This may have occurred at any point in their lives.
 Our Hope for Harm service provides counselling for adults who self-harm.

-There will usually be a wait between your referral being accepted and for counselling to begin.
-Once your referral has been accepted, we will contact you to let you know the current wait time and offer some options for support while waiting.
+Where counselling has been identified as the best-fit support for you, there will usually be a wait for counselling to begin.
+We will let you know the current wait time and offer some options for support while waiting.
 This might be:

 • Signposting to other services